AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 8: Looking for tags:jeep**

 You can capture a specific criteria using various search filters.
-Tag is a keyword that is assigned to an asset to make it identifiable among large number of assets.
+Tag is a keyword that is assigned to an asset to make it identifiable among a large number of assets.
 For example, in this scenario, we are searching for assets with *jeep* tags in it.
 To do this, type `tags:jeep` in the search bar.
 Only tags that meet this criteria are listed in the search results.

 ![Search using tags](assets/search-tags.png)

 **Scenario 9: Find similar match for red color car**

 While performing your search on AEM, you can filter your results by showing similar assets to the selected ones.
-You can use **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
+You can use the **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
 To do this, follow the steps below:

 1. Search the asset as per your requirement.
 1. Hover over the asset > click ellipsis > select [!UICONTROL Find Similar]. or
-Select the asset > navigate to ellipsis at the top right > select [!UICONTROL Find Similar].
+Select the asset > navigate to the ellipsis at the top right > select [!UICONTROL Find Similar].

     ![Find similar](assets/find-similar.png)

 1. Notice the search bar.
-The thumbnail of selected asset appears on search bar indicating your search requirement.
+The thumbnail of the selected asset appears on the search bar indicating your search requirement.
 As a result, it returns the similar looking assets.

 ## Custom search facets {#custom-search-facets}

-Search facets in Adobe Experience Manager lets you search for assets in multiple ways rather than in a single, pre-determined, or taxonomic order.
+Search facets in Adobe Experience Manager let you search for assets in multiple ways rather than in a single, pre-determined, or taxonomic order.
 You can customize search facets and add predicates as per your requirement.
-Read [Search Facets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/search-facets.html?lang=en#) for the step by step guide about adding a custom predicate.
+Read [Search Facets](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/search-facets.html?lang=en#) for the step-by-step guide about adding a custom predicate.

 **Scenario 10: Search assets based on Sku ID**